timothyakintayo/nyc-elevator-elt/README.md

 # NYC Elevator ELT Pipeline and Complaint Analysis
 ![Elevator](docs/elevator.jpg)

-This project analyzes elevator complaints across New York City using the official NYC Open Data API.
-It includes a fully reproducible ELT pipeline, data cleaning, and geospatial analytics.
+# Project Overview
+This project implements a reproducible ELT pipeline that ingests municipal service complaint data from a public API, cleans and models the data, and produces analytics-ready datasets for business and geospatial analysis.
+Although demonstrated using NYC elevator complaints, the pipeline is city-agnostic and can be reused for other municipal open-data platforms with minimal configuration changes.

+---
 # Business Problem
 ## Business Context
 Building maintenance companies in NYC need to identify high-density complaint areas to optimize service coverage and reduce response times.
 This analysis provides data-driven insights for strategic placement of repair hubs.